Cold cream: History

 In France, this substance is still known as cérat de Galien ('Galen's Wax').
 A copy of the London Dispensatory, edited by Nicholas Culpeper and published in the year 1650 included the following formula for this substance:

 An 1814 poem credited to "Dr. Russell" gives the following account of the benefits attributed to cold cream in that day:

 When mixed with water, plant oils spoil rapidly, so cold cream was most often made in small batches at home or in local pharmacies.

 Modern formulation

 Almost all modern cold creams have replaced the plant oils with mineral oil and have added alcohol, glycerin, and lanolin.
 Beginning in the 1970s, jojoba oil became a common ingredient, used as a substitute of spermaceti from whales.
 Widely sold brands of cold cream in the United States include Pond's and Noxzema.

 Over the centuries, new uses have been found for the product: "As a toilet requisite cold cream is used for softening and cooling the skin after sunburn, as a cleansing cream, to relieve harshness of the skin, etc."

-Lush sells a cleanser, under the name Ultrabland, that most closely follows the original recipe attributed to Galen; it uses plant oils instead of mineral oils as the base of the cream.